-Is your child having speech or nursing difficulties?
-Many infants, and even teens and adults, can have an easily-treated condition known as tongue tie or lip tie.
+Is your child having speech or difficulty nursing?
+Many infants and even teens and adults can have an easily-treated condition known as tongue-tie or lip tie.

 In your own mouth, you can feel a muscular attachment between your upper lip and gums as well as underneath your tongue.
 In some patients, these anchors (also known as frenum) are too short and restrict the motion and movement of the lips and tongue.
-At Acorn Dentistry For Kids, these conditions are treated simply and quickly by Dr. Tim Richardson.
+At Acorn Dentistry For Kids, these conditions are treated simply and quickly by our talented dental staff.

 Advanced Laser Treatment

-If Dr. Richardson feels that your child’s frenum is restricting movement and causing issues, he’ll likely recommend a quick frenectomy.
+If our doctors feel that your child’s frenum is restricting movement and causing issues, he’ll likely recommend a quick frenectomy.
 At our office, we don’t use a scalpel so there are no stitches needed and your child likely won’t even need a local anesthetic!

 With our cutting-edge laser treatment, your child will enjoy better oral movement, faster procedure results, minimal healing time and almost zero chance of infection.
 In fact, a frenectomy often takes less than ten minutes to complete and your baby can be breastfed immediately after the treatment.
 We think that’s something to smile about – and our patients (and their parents) tend to agree.

 In teens and older adults, a restrictive frenum may cause speech, smiling or eating difficulties.
 In infants, symptoms are different.
 Please don’t hesitate to contact our Silverton office if you notice any of these signs in your infant: